 Every couple has its own unique story.
 Every divorce is unique, but the reasons for divorce are common for most couples.

 It doesn’t matter even you are 1 year in marriage or 30 years, every marriage can reach the point of no return.

-We will introduce you to the reasons for divorce that psychologists and divorce lawyers claim that are most common.
+We will introduce you to the reasons for divorce that psychologists and divorce lawyers claim are most common.

 “Change is not easy.
 But remaining in a constant state of grief, heartache, and resentment is harder.”

 There are a lot of reasons for divorce.
 If we make a ranking, the most common issue couples get divorced on are money.
 Money touches so many areas f people’s life.